orbitalronin94/Papers/README.md

 ## 📝 Citación / Citation

-Si usas estos artículos en tu investigación, cita / If you use these papers in your research, please cite:
+Si usas estos documentos en tu investigación, cita / If you use these documents in your research, please cite:

 ```bibtex
 @article{ferrandez2026pbpk,